ksolivenhub/BH-PCMLAI-Module5/README.md

 # BH-PCMLAI-Module5
-This repo constains the practical application assignment for Module 5
+This repository contains the practical application assignment for Module 5